lettucegoblin/pomodoro-space-hauler/idea.md

     - The **routes** are of **varying lengths and complexity**, with different planets to stop at. e.g., a short route might have 1-2 planets, while a long route might have 4-5 planets.
 Each planet represents a break interval.
 This is to give the player a sense of progression and variety in their tasks.
   - The player focuses on real-world tasks during this phase while the spaceship travels and mirrors their efforts.
   - The player can see the ship's progress on the galaxy map and receive **notifications** when the work phase is complete.
-  - When the ship arrives at a planet, the player's ship will idle at the planet on the galaxy map and in the ship view.
+  - When the ship arrives at a planet, the player's ship will idle at the planet on the galaxy map.
 - **Break Phase (5 minutes)**:
   - The spaceship automatically stops at planets during the break phase.
   - The player can take a break, relax, and prepare for the next work phase.